maikewu/forms/docs/fields/21-field-repeater.md

             "it": "Example helptext after [IT]"
         },
         "fields": [
-         "ENTER ENTIRES / FIELDS FOR THE REPEATER HERE.
-YOU FIND A LIST WITH ALL POSSIBLE FIELDS BELOW" ]
+         "ENTER ENTRIES / FIELDS FOR THE REPEATER HERE.
+A LIST WITH ALL POSSIBLE FIELDS CAN BE FOUND BELOW" ]
     }
 },